10 Cool Facts About the Southern Resident Killer Whales

 5. Oldest known Whale

-The oldest known Orca is matriarch J2, called Granny, who is an estimated 103 years old!
+The oldest known Orca was matriarch J2, called Granny, who died when she was an estimated 105 years old!
 Granny had been captured with the rest of her pod in 1967 but was too old at that time for a marine mammal park, so was released.
-Granny went missing and is presumed dead since January of 2017.
+Granny died in January of 2017.

 7. They talk a lot